Immersion Service Learning - Frequently Asked Questions

 Will I receive course credit for participating in Immersion Service Learning?

-- With the exception of Ghana, participation in ISL itself does not provide course credit.
+- Participation in ISL itself does not provide course credit.
 It is a personal learning experience.

-- Students can incorporate an Immersion Experience as an assignment within the following courses: IDS 305, BIOL 391 (Dr. Russell Wyeth), and & DEVS 311 (Dr. Jonathan Langdon).
+- Students can incorporate an Immersion Experience as an assignment within the following courses: BIOL 391 (Dr. Russell Wyeth), and & DEVS 311 (Dr. Jonathan Langdon).

 Does StFX have any opportunities to study or work abroad?